OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 This specification identifies the consent requirements necessary to record a personal information (PI) sharing transaction and provide this record as an independent receipt.

 The MVCR is designed to address existing closed consent process that exists today, often defined by a binary and indefinite consent agreement.
 Addressed by providing a consistent format for recording consent and providing a consent receipt for the use and sharing of personal information.
 As the  consent receipt is required to be provisioned at point of consent, this addresses multiple privacy principle and privacy legal requirements.
-A consistent record provides a framework for operationally addressing multiple Fair Information Practice Principles and likewise ISO 29100 privacy principles.
+A consistent consent record provides a framework for binding a consent notice to a privacy control, operationally useful to technically address multiple Fair Information Practice Principles and likewise ISO 29100 privacy principles.

 See Appendix A:
 (ref- FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.
 (editors note:  - how should this be referenced and linked? )